Daly Gang

 The Daly Gang was a notorious, though now obscure, 19th-century bandit gang that operated in Aurora, Nevada, and its neighboring parts.
 It was named after its leader, John Daly, but was masterminded by a boss known only as “Three-Fingered” Jack McDowell.
-Until it was put down and its leaders executed at the behest of a vigilante band in 1864, the gang freely terrorized Aurora for a quarter-century's time and was infamous for its armed robberies and shootouts and violent treatment of its victims and anyone who resisted its robbery.
-It is now considered by historians as one of the most underrated, violent gangs in the Old West.
+Until it was put down and its leaders executed at the behest of a vigilante band in 1864, the gang freely terrorized Aurora for a quarter-century and was infamous for its armed robberies and shootouts and violent treatment of its victims and anyone who resisted its robbery.
+Historians now consider it as one of the most underrated, violent gangs in the Old West.